adicu/learn-webdev/webdev_curriculum.md

 }
 ```

-The final value type is objects.
-Objects are a comma-separated key-value pairs surrounded by braces (`{ }`).
+The final value type is the object.
+An object is a set of comma-separated key-value pairs surrounded by braces (`{ }`).
 In fact, our entire JSON document is one big object.

 ```javascript
 {